sergueik/springboot_study/basic-aspnetcore-serilog/README.md

 docker container rm $SEQ_SERVER_NAME docker image prune -f
 ```
-* NOTE presumably the multi-stage Docker build would cache some of the intermeidate  images and not repeat the `restore` part
+* NOTE presumably the multi-stage Docker build would cache some of the intermediate  images and not repeat the `restore` part

 ### TODO